Andrettin/Wyrmsun/readme.txt

 - Added Teuton Krieger (unit graphics by b_o).
 - Fixed issue which caused unit sight to not be perfectly symmetric vertically.
 - "Coward" units (i.e. workers) now attack back if their attacker is also "coward", or has 3 HP or less.
+- Added more voice sounds for the dwarves and goblins (by b_o).

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).